junosuarez/jden-turns-26/README.md

 ## why is this going to be in portland you don't even live (t)here

-i will be in town speaking at Open Source Bridge conference
+i will be in town ~~speaking at Open Source Bridge conference~~ hanging out with meandave.

 ## contributions